High-speed rail in Spain: Tarragona–Almería

-The section linking Tarragona to Almería via Valencia and Murcia is expected to be completed by 2026 when the currently under construction 184 km Murcia–Almería high-speed rail line will be finished.
-Its first 46,5 km new built cut-off part between Camp de Tarragona and Vandellòs started commercial services on 13 January 2020.
-A new dual-gauge high speed rail track on the 72 km part between Valencia and Castellón inaugurated in January 2018.
+The railway linking Tarragona to Almería via Valencia and Murcia is expected to be completed after 2026 when the currently under construction 184 km Murcia–Almería high-speed rail line will be finished.

+Its first 46.5 km new built cut-off part in Iberian-gauge track between Camp de Tarragona and Vandellòs started commercial services on 13 January 2020 and it is designed for speeds up to 200 km/h.
+A new dual-gauge high speed rail track on the 72 km part between Valencia and Castellón was inaugurated in January 2018.
 The section between Vandellòs and Castellón is an upgraded line of the old Iberian-gauge Valencia−Sant Vicenç de Calders railway currently used by the Euromed service in speeds up to 220 km/h that covers distance of 400 km between the cities of Barcelona and Valencia in 2 hours and 35 minutes.
 With a new line, it will take about 1 hour and 45 minutes on high speed trains to cover the same distance.
 However, this part is not under construction yet for a new standard-gauge high speed line.

-The section linking Valencia with Alicante is expected to be completed by the year 2023.
-The 52 km part between Torrent outside Valencia and Xàtiva, which is still under construction since October 2002, was initially expected to be completed by end 2020 and it is designed for speeds up to 350 km/h.
-Modernization works in the 40 km single track in the remaining part between Xàtiva and La Encina Hub for maximum speed of 260 km/h including conversion to standard-gauge high speed line were expected to be completed by end 2022, but as of 2023 they are still in testing phase.
-Additional works for adding a double track in the same section are expected to be finished by begging 2025 at latest.
-The final section between Almería and Algeciras, passing through Málaga, will be built at a later point in time and an alternative and longer route looks likely.
+The section linking Valencia with Alicante is expected to be completed by 2027.
+The 52 km part between Torrent outside Valencia and Xàtiva, which has still been under construction since October 2002, was initially expected to be completed by the end of 2020, and it is designed for speeds up to 350 km/h.
+Electrification works on the line were completed in December 2016.
+Modernization works for the 40 km single track in the remaining part between Xàtiva and La Encina Hub including conversion to standard-gauge high speed line for maximum speed of 260 km/h were expected to be completed by end 2022, but as of early 2023 they were still in testing phase.
+Since 9 September 2023 this section has been closed to traffic in order for additional works to take place to add a double track.

+The final section between Almería and Algeciras, passing through Málaga, will be built at a later point in time, and an alternative and longer route looks likely.